Bad Moon Rising (album): Music

 "I Love Her All the Time" features extensive prepared guitar by Ranaldo and the use of one chord, with a noise section in the middle; like many of the album's songs, it focuses on texture and rhythm rather than melody.
 The second side of Bad Moon Rising, which comprises the experimental "Ghost Bitch" (which features Ranaldo on acoustic guitar and references Native Americans' first encounter with European settlers), "I'm Insane" and "Justice is Might", expands on the soundscape concept; the songs feature repeating guitar riffs that segue from one song to the next, while Moore and Gordon mumble cryptic lyrics.

 "Death Valley '69", the album's closer, was the result of a collaboration between Moore and New York singer and poet Lydia Lunch.
 Describing the album's style, Pitchfork called it "not so much a collection of songs as it is an extended, unending uproar, seamless in sound and theme."

+Release

+The album was released on March 29, 1985 in the United States, preceded by the first of four singles: Death Valley '69, accompanied by the band's first music video.
+The album was reissued in 2015 in the United States.